vongkusolkit/bitemporalUNet/README.md

 * `--data_root_dir_gt`: directory of weakly-labeled flood map

 ### Testing the Model
-To test the model and get the predictions, run `test.py` with your defined parameters.
-Model predictions are binarized with either histogram thresholding or k-means clustering (`thresholding_types_florence.ipynb`) for evaluation
+To test the model, run `test.py`.
+Make sure to change the parameters to the correct corresponding directories.